Teradata/developer-resources/docs/install-ai-unlimited/production/prod-before-you-start.md

 Make sure you have the following:

-- GitHub or GitLab account: If you don't already have an account, create a GitHub account at https://github.com/ or a GitLab account at https://gitlab.com/.
+- GitHub or GitLab account: If you don't already have an account, create a free GitHub account at https://github.com/ or a GitLab account at https://gitlab.com/.

 - Open a terminal window and clone the [Teradata AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
 This repository includes sample CloudFormation templates to deploy the workspace service and JupyterLab.